2025-2026 guide is free resource for planning trips to Poconos

-The Pocono Mountains Travel Guide is back with all the latest updates for visitors to the region with trip ideas, itineraries, and a pullout map.
-The Pocono Mountains Visitors Bureau (PMVB) produces its highly popular, free travel guide just in time for the start to summer.
+Including a pullout map, trip ideas, and itineraries, the Pocono Mountains Travel Guide has returned with updates for visitors to the region.
+The Pocono Mountains Visitors Bureau (PMVB) produces its highly popular, free travel guide just in time for the start of summer.
 200,000 copies are currently being distributed to 800 locations across New York, New Jersey, Pennsylvania, Virginia and Maryland.

 The free travel guide is available in high-traffic locations such as PA welcome centers, PMVB visitors centers, roughly 50 Wawa stores in Pennsylvania, travel shows, rest areas, turnpike plazas, and AAA offices.
 Travelers and Pocono residents can also request to have a travel guide mailed directly to them.

-More than 1,000 listings highlight PMVB members and properties which pay hotel tax within Wayne, Pike, Monroe, and Carbon counties with 79 advertisers.
+More than 1,000 listings highlight PMVB members and properties which pay hotel tax within Wayne, Pike, Monroe, and Carbon counties as well as 75 advertisers.

 ###